Flag-pole victim's left leg amputated

 The left leg of a 30-year-old woman, grievously injured after a truck hit her scooter while avoiding a falling flagpole erected by the AIADMK five days ago in the city, had to be amputated from knee on Friday.
 Rajeswari was on her way to work when the accident took place and was in the ICU of a private hospital.

 She got hurt in both the legs, but due to severe injury, her left leg had to be amputated from knee, hospital sources said.
-The incident has kicked up a row with DMK raising the issue of erecting banners especially after an AIADMK banner fell on her and was run over a lorry in Chennai recently..
+The incident has kicked up a row with DMK raising the issue of erecting flagpoles especially after a banner allegedly put by an AIADMK worker fell on a woman Shubhasree and she was run over by a lorry in Chennai recently.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)